JWrightEE/aws-cloud-resume/README.md

 ### 2. Frontend

-This section is about building the visual design of the resume using HTML, CSS, and JavaScript.
-It doesn't need to be fancy, but it should have some styling rather than a raw HTML page.
+This section details the creation of the visual design of the resume using HTML, CSS, and JavaScript.
+While the design doesn't need to be intricate, it should exhibit some styling beyond a raw HTML page.

 #### 2.1  HTML & CSS

 For the HTML portion of the website, I created [`front-end/index.html`](front-end/index.html) and based it on the sections of my normal resume with CSS styling to provide a somewhat modern design with some visual transitions.
-Prior to this I had little to no experience writing HTML or CSS code, so I started with a template and made adjustments where needed for the basics.
-Then I made larger design changes to fit my overall design view.
+Prior to this, I had little to no experience writing HTML or CSS code, so I started with a template and made necessary adjustments to cover the basics.
+Then, I made larger design changes to align with my overall design vision.

 The website contains separated sections that would typically be seen on a resume such as personal information, skills, work experience, education, certification, and personal projects.
 I also included links to my relevant socials as well as a link to download a copy of my official resume in pdf format.